Are you planning to sell at a flea market or craft fair? Here’s what you need to know about taxes.

 Is this your business?
 Income tax and self-employment tax.

-State income taxes will usually follow the IRS classifications described above.
+State income taxes will usually follow the above IRS classifications.
 However, the rules may vary by state, so be sure to check for your state.
 In some places, you may not have to pay tax even when you owe the IRS, and other states may charge you tax when the IRS doesn’t.

 This may also depend on whether you’re a casual seller or making it more of a business.
-To get an official answer, check with your state department of revenue or a local accountant.
+To get an official answer, check with your state department of revenue or a local accountant who specializes in sales tax.

 To know if you’ll need a business license or permit, you’ll need to check with the city, county, and state that you’ll be doing business in.